1982 Major League Baseball postseason: Milwaukee Brewers vs. California Angels

 This was the first playoff matchup between two expansion teams, and the first ALCS to not feature either the Baltimore Orioles, Oakland Athletics or Kansas City Royals.
 Down two games to none, the Brewers rallied to defeat the Angels in five games and advance to the World Series for the first time in franchise history.

 In Game 1, Tommy John pitched a complete game as the Angels blew out the Brewers.
 Game 2 was a pitchers’ duel between Milwaukee’s Pete Vuckovich and California’s Bruce Kison, which was won by the latter as Kison pitched yet another complete game for the Angels as they won to take a 2–0 series lead heading to Milwaukee.
 There, the Brewers responded.
 Don Sutton pitched seven innings of shutout ball and closer Pete Ladd held off a late rally by the Angels to get the Brewers on the board in the series.
 Game 4 was an offensive slugfest which was won by the Brewers as they evened the series.
-In Game 5, the Brewers overcame a late Angels lead to win as Cecil Cooper drove in two runs with an RBI single, clinching the pennant.
-The Brewers became the first team in LCS history to come back from a two games to none deficit to win the pennant.
-This would be the last playoff series win by the Brewers until 2011.
+In Game 5, the Angels lead 3-2 and were nine outs away from the pennant, then disaster struck - the Brewers loaded the bases, and then Cecil Cooper hit a two-run RBI single to put the Brewers in the lead for good, clinching the pennant.
+The Brewers became the first team in postseason history to come back from a two-games-to-none deficit to win the pennant.
+This would be the last playoff series won by the Brewers until 2011.

 The Angels returned to the ALCS in 1986, but they would lose to the Boston Red Sox in seven games after leading the series 3–1 and being a strike away from the pennant in Game 5.
 They would eventually win the pennant in 2002 over the Minnesota Twins in five games en route to a World Series title.